tamiat/tamiat/README.md

 }
 ```

-6. Run the `firebase init` command (if you haven't installed firebase yet, do so by `npm install -g firebase-tools`), select your project from the list, use the default database rules already present `database.rules.json`, choose `dist` as your public directory and configure the project as a single-page app.
+6. Run the `firebase init` command (if you haven't installed firebase yet, do so by `npm install -g firebase-tools`), select your firebase project from the list, use the default database rules already present `database.rules.json`, choose `dist` as your public directory and configure the project as a single-page app.

+7) Make sure `.firebaserc` is created in your project root directory and the file contains the project id of firebase project you created earlier

-7) You can now use `firebase deploy` to deploy the security rules you just entered (to deploy the actual web app you must first use `npm run build` or `yarn build`).
+8. You can now use `firebase deploy` to deploy the security rules you just entered (to deploy the actual web app you must first use `npm run build` or `yarn build`).

-8. Run the local dev server with `npm run dev` or `yarn dev`.
+9) Run the local dev server with `npm run dev` or `yarn dev`.

-9) Access the admin interface by navigating to `localhost:8080/admin`.
+10. Access the admin interface by navigating to `localhost:8080/admin`.

-10. Sign in with your previous email and password.
+11) Sign in with your previous email and password.

-11) (Optional) Navigate to Database menu from sidebar to add demo contents from `tamiat.config.json`
+12. (Optional) Navigate to Database menu from sidebar to add demo contents from `tamiat.config.json`

-12. Enjoy!
+13) Enjoy!

 <br>